MakeSchool-Tutorials/Core-Data-Tutorial/P05-Deleting-Data/content.md

 }
 ```

-Because the `markItemAsReturned` function simply calls the `deleteItem` function, CoreData is now implemented for both user choices!
+Because the `markItemAsReturned` function simply calls the `deleteItem` function, Core Data is now implemented for both user choices!

 Rebuild and run the app again and try deleting items or marking them as returned.
 Make sure they delete, and then eject the app from memory and reopen it to see that they stay deleted.

 **Congrats!
-The loaner app is now fully functional with CoreData!**
+The loaner app is now fully functional with Core Data!**

 # Now Commit